Modern Slavery Statement

 We have in place the following policies, procedures and agreements which form part of our approach to mitigate against the risk of modern slavery within our company or our supply chain:

-Staff training
+Staff Training

-We require all staff to complete modern slavery training to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and effectively apply our policies and procedures aimed at mitigating this risk.
+Key staff are required to complete modern slavery training to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and effectively apply our policies and procedures aimed at mitigating this risk.
+We also require our contractors, agents and suppliers to provide such training to their own staff.
+We make specific provision in our Whistleblowing Policy for the protection of individuals who report concerns about suspected wrongdoing.

 Monitoring of our Anti-Slavery Policy

-This statement was approved by the Board of Ancala Water Services (Defence) Limited on 25 March 2022.
+This statement was approved by the Board of Ancala Water Services (Defence) Limited on 25th March 2024.

 Mike Howarth